From the historical and fascinating Italian region of Venice

 Aquilina Settlers in United States in the 20th Century

-- Battibba Aquilina, aged 24, who emigrated to America from Caltabellotta, in 1900
+- Battibba Aquilina, aged 24, who immigrated to America from Caltabellotta, in 1900

 - Assenta Aquilina, aged 26, who landed in America from Cappella, in 1902